ranyitz/code-migrate/README.md

   }
 );
 ```

+_NOTE: if you decide to use TypeScript, code-migrate will use a tsconfig.json file relative to the migration file, don't forget to add `tsconfig.json` to the files array in package.json so it will be used in the migrations_

 ## Use with global migrate function
 The code-migrate runner does not require that you'll import the `migrate` function, it will also work on the global: